-Many people experience pain around their joints for a number of reasons.
-Join pain can be caused by an underlying, chronic condition, such as rheumatoid arthritis or osteoarthritis.
-Other possible causes for joint pain include sprains and strain from overexertion, which is something that many athletes are susceptible to.
-Whatever the case may be, some people might feel frustrated with traditional methods of treatment, which includes surgery, medication and even regular injections for relief.
-Fortunately, there is a natural alternative for joint pain relief in the form of acupuncture.
-Read more to find out whether this alternative treatment is something you might be interested in.
+Numerous people feel pain around their joints for various reasons.
+An underlying, chronic condition, such as rheumatoid arthritis or osteoarthritis, can cause joint pain.
+Other potential reasons for joint pain include injuries and strain from overexertion, which many athletes are susceptible to.
+Whatever the case, some people might feel frustrated with traditional treatment methods, including surgery, medication, and even regular injections for relief.
+Luckily, there is a natural option for joint pain relief in the form of acupuncture.
+Read more to find out whether this alternative treatment is something you can try for joint pain relief.

-In many instances, the most widely used form of relief for pain is nonsteroidical anti-inflammatory drugs (NSAIDs).
-For severe pain, a physician may even prescribe stronger medication for relief.
+In many instances, the most widely used form of relief for pain is nonsteroidal anti-inflammatory drugs (NSAIDs).
+For severe pain, a doctor may even prescribe a stronger medication for relief.
 However, traditional forms of medical treatment might not be as effective as some people would like.
-Those suffering from chronic pain, especially, may wish to seek out other options for pain relief.
-Another reason why people might seek out acupuncture for pain relief is the complications and side effects associated with traditional medical treatment, particularly anti-inflammatory medications and steroid injections.
+Those with chronic pain may wish to seek out other options for pain relief.
+Another reason people might seek out acupuncture for pain relief is because of the complications and side effects of traditional medical treatment, which you may see with anti-inflammatory medications and steroid injections.

 How Does Acupuncture Work For Joint Pain?

-Acupuncture is a regular part of traditional Chinese medicine that has existed for many, many years and is practiced throughout the world.
-Acupuncture treatment involves a licensed, acupuncture practitioner who uses thin needles that are inserted through the skin to help stimulate certain points around the body.
-According to the National Centre for Complementary and Alternative Medicine (NCCAM), the traditional Chinese medicine theory is that acupuncture can help regulate “qi,” which is a person’s vital energy that flows along pathways throughout the body, known as meridians.
-In a National Health Interview Survey, it was determined that back pain was the most commonly reported use for acupuncture, followed by joint pain.
+Acupuncture is a regular part of traditional Chinese medicine that has existed for many years.
+Acupuncture treatment involves a licensed acupuncture practitioner who uses thin needles inserted through the skin to help stimulate specific points around the body.
+According to the National Centre for Complementary and Alternative Medicine (NCCAM), the traditional Chinese medicine theory is that acupuncture can help regulate “qi.”
+Qi is a person’s vital energy that flows along pathways throughout the body, known as meridians.
+A National Health Interview Survey determined that back pain was the most commonly reported use for acupuncture, followed by joint pain.

-According to the National Cancer Institute, a small clinical trial involving acupuncture was conducted amongst breast cancer patients experiencing joint pain caused by aromatase inhibitor treatment.
-In the trial, 80 percent of the women who received acupuncture to relive their joint pain reported that there was at least a slight improvement in the pain they were feeling.
+According to the National Cancer Institute, a small clinical trial involving acupuncture amongst breast cancer patients assessed experiencing joint pain caused by aromatase inhibitor treatment.
+In the problem, 8 out of 10 females who received acupuncture to relieve their joint pain reported a slight improvement in their pain.

-According to NCCAM, acupuncture is generally considered safe if it is being performed by an experienced practitioner who is using sterile needles.
-It has also been reported that there are fewer adverse side effects associated with acupuncture than most standard drug treatments that are commonly used to relieve pain.
+According to NCCAM, acupuncture is safe if it is performed by an experienced practitioner using sterile needles.
+Fewer adverse side effects are associated with acupuncture than most standard drug treatments commonly used to relieve pain.
 While infections and punctured organs are possible risks when using acupuncture for natural joint pain relief, these occurrences are extremely rare.
-While acupuncture may seem like a safe, alternative form of treatment for natural joint pain relief, you should discuss its use with your physician before proceeding.
+While acupuncture may seem like a safe, alternative form of treatment for natural joint pain relief, you should discuss its use with your doctor before proceeding.